MichalSara99/lss/README.md

 #### 2.step
    Place lss_debug.dll,lss_debug.lib (lss_release.dll, lss_release.lib in case of Release configuration) into your executable folder
 #### 3.step
    Now you should be ready to use the library.
-Test is using following example
+Test it using following example

 ```cpp